Autodesk/synthesis/engine/unity5/README.md

 * Go to Install a package
 * Uninstall and Re-Install JSON.NET
 * Uninstall and Re-Install SSH.NET
+* Uninstall and Re-Install Grpc
+* Uninstall and Re-Install Grpc.Core
+* Uninstall and Re-Install Grpc.Core.Api
+* Uninstall and Re-Install Grpc.Reflection
 * Import all included assets
 * NuGet should now be integrated within the project